Geography-and-Planning/musa-650-spring-2025/assignments/HW2.md

 If you choose to base your labels on an existing land cover dataset, be aware that this means you're training a model on another model's outputs.
 This can lead to compounded inaccuracies, as your model will inherit the errors of the original dataset.
 To mitigate this, consider using only the most certain labels from the original dataset (e.g., those with a high probability score) or look for agreement between multiple datasets.

 **Note:** Everything from here on out (feature engineering, model training and evaluation, accuracy assessment) **must** be done in Earth Engine, not scikit-learn or other platforms.
 The goal is specifically to learn how to use Earth Engine.
+If you encounter scaling issues with GEE, this typically indicates something wrong with your code rather than limitations of the platform.
+GEE is built to handle this type of task efficiently at scale by running computations on the server side.
+If you experience scaling problems, review your code structure and consult the provided resources.
+While GEE has a bit of a steep learning curve, mastering its approach to large-scale data processing is valuable for remote sensing work.

 ### 2.2 Feature Engineering